McDonald Institute’s Summer of Science

 • Presenting results

-These skills will be covered through their application to physics content such as:
+These skills will be covered through their application to science content, which could include topics such as:

 • Fundamentals of Astronomy: Galaxy, Structure, Cosmology, Dark Matter